zachpmanson/notes/notes/Projects/Penultimate Guitar.md

 ---
 It focuses on mobile usability and Spotify integration.
 All features are available on mobile*.

 It is built with TypeScript, Next.js, and Tailwind and deployed on Vercel.
 It works in tandem with a Postgres instance on a DigitalOcean through Prisma.
 The source code takes a lot of inspiration from [[Alculator]].
+Over time I've added account syncing with Spotify OAuth using NextAuth, and migrated the backend to tRPC.

 Features include:

 - saving favourite tabs to device, or to your account
 - Spotify login (alpha), allowing you to import playlists and sync saved tabs across devices
-	- when Spotify playlists, the highest rated chords for all songs in playlist will be found
+	- when Spotify playlist are imported, the highest rated chords for all songs in playlist will be found
 - chord tooltips
 - transposing
 - autoscrolling